vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations/Update-vROPSAdapterVcenter.md

 - Validates that the collector group exits in VMware Aria Operations
 - Gathers the unique ID of the collector group
 - Gathers the vCenter Adapter details from VMware Aria Operations
-- Updates the assigned collector group for the vCenter Adapter in VMware Aria Operations.
+- Updates the assigned collector group for the vCenter Adapter in VMware Aria Operations

 ## Examples